skdelphix/maskdocs/docs/Securing_Sensitive_Data/Configuring_Your_Own_Algorithms.md

 2. Create input file using notepad.
 Enter the following text:

-3. "The customer Bob Jones is satisfied with the terms of the sales agreement.
-Please call to confirm at 718-223-7896."
+        The customer Bob Jones is satisfied with the terms of the sales agreement.
+Please call to confirm at 718-223-7896.

-4. Save file as txt.
+3. Save file as txt.

-5. Create lookup file.
+4. Create lookup file.

     1. Create a lookup file.